Table of Contents

 In most cases, it is applied at room temperature.
-Beyond the steel’s elastic capacity, the steel’s plastic deformation strength and durability has improved and its plasticity and hardness has reduced, which is also known as work hardening.
+Beyond the steel’s elastic capacity, the steel’s plastic deformation strength and durability has improved and its plasticity and hardness have reduced, which is also known as work hardening.
 It is possible to control strength and ductility by changing the volume of deformation and the speed at which the deformation is done.
 A smooth surface finish can be also achieved by cold working.

-Cold-worked steel is widely used in the construction industry for structural and non-structural objects such as pipes, beams, joists, studs, floor coverings, built-up parts and other products, especially in the form of thin scale sheets.
-Some advantages of cold working process such as reproducibility, superior dimensional and surface quality controllability, no heating requirement make the process economical though high quality product.
+Cold-worked steel is widely used in the construction industry for structural and non-structural objects such as pipes, beams, joists, studs, floor coverings, built-up parts, and other products, especially in the form of thin scale sheets.
+Some advantages of cold working process such as reproducibility, superior dimensional, and surface quality controllability, no heating requirement make the process economical though high-quality product.

 Figure 1: Typical built-up structural sections

 Cold Rolling: Cold rolling is a process in which a steel strip or plate is twisted or stretched between two rollers.
 This method is commonly used for surface finishing and dimensional consistency of high quality, which can help prevent harm to products and oxidation.
-To order to obtain goods with smooth surfaces and sizes, plates, strips, bars and rods are cold rolled.
+To order to obtain goods with smooth surfaces and sizes, plates, strips, bars, and rods are cold rolled.

 Cold Forging: The metal is compressed into a die cavity that gives the required form.
 The deformation occurs at room temperature and adjusts the original part’s shape and size until it takes the die’s structure.
 The component could hit a temperature of up to 250 ° C in this final step, as the friction strain levels during deformation are very strong.
-It is classified as cold heading when used to create extended parts at the ends of a rope or cable, such as the heads on screws, keys, rivets, and other fasteners.
+It is classified as a cold heading when used to create extended parts at the ends of a rope or cable, such as the heads on screws, keys, rivets, and other fasteners.
 It is also possible to make large sections at places other than the ends of ropes.

 Coining: Metal coining is a method of forging that can produce very delicate and complex detailing on a workpiece.
 Coining can be used to inspect surface performance and parts size.
 Metal coining for manufactured products is often a finishing process.
-It is used to manufacture coins, badges and other items that need correct scale and fine detail.
+It is used to manufacture coins, badges, and other items that need correct scale and fine detail.

-Peening: Peening is a method of surface manipulation used by applying a physical pressure to modify a component.
+Peening: Peening is a method of surface manipulation used by applying physical pressure to modify a component.
 It is used to reinforce a metal surface allowing it more robust to external factors like deterioration and oxidation.
 Hammering or blasting are two main types of peening.
-Both are cold-working techniques resulting metal surface deformation.
+Both are cold-working techniques resulting in metal surface deformation.

 Angle Bending: A bar folder can be used to make angle bends up to 150° in sheet metal below about 1.5 mm in thickness.
 Such devices were controlled manually.
 In a mechanically or hydraulically powered press brake, bends in heavier sheet metal and more complicated bends in thinner sheets are made.
 The metal is twisted between interchangeable dies connected to the bed and the ram.

 Tube Bending: Tube bending is a method that is used to reshape the tubes or pipes into a certain form and model.
-In tube bending, there are several possible processes that can be used: press bending, rotary bending and heat induction.
+In tube bending, there are several possible processes that can be used: press bending, rotary bending, and heat induction.

-Roll Bending: It is possible to twist plates large sheets or rolled objects to a desired curvature on roll formation.
+Roll Bending: It is possible to twist plates large sheets or rolled objects to the desired curvature on roll formation.
 They typically have three rolls in the shape of a circle, moving the two lower rolls and changing the upper roll to regulate the curvature degree.

 Cold Roll-Forming: Roll forming is a method of rolling which requires continuous bending into a desirable profile of a long strip of sheet metal that is usually coiled steel.
 The strip moves between sets of rolls placed on successive stands until the required profile is achieved, each group doing only a gradual portion of the turn.
 Through modifying the sheets, the output of many different shapes can be adjusted to a single machine.